OWASP/MASTG-Hacking-Playground/README.md

 If you do not have access to the OMTG yet, please write a mail to sven@vantagepoint.sg.

+## Installation

+### Android App

+The Android App is located in https://github.com/OWASP/OMTG-Hacking-Playground/tree/master/Android/OMTG-Android-App.
+After cloning the repo this directory needs to be opened in Android Studio.

+In order to get the App running, besides the Android SDK, also the Android NDK needs to be availabe.
+If the NDK is not available, Android Studio will ask to download or specify a local path for the NDK when the project is opened.
+If parts of the SDK are missing, a prompt should show up to install the additional requriments.
+Afterwards the App can be build and can be run in an emulator or mobile device.

 ## Mobile Apps

 The following Mobile App is already created: